 Also, if you’re looking for a target number because you’re below where you want to be, all you need to do is multiply your denominator by the number of months you need coverage.
 This ratio will give you a sense of how long you could go without working before dipping into investments.

 Cash and cash equivalents are the same as before and current liabilities mean everything you need to pay within a year.
 In this case, you’d count 12 months’ mortgage payments instead of the entire amount.
 This is another way to measure how well you can cover your debts and other necessary payments but extended to a year.

-In this formula you can also include expected income as you’re probably paying bills out of new income instead of savings.
-In general, having a ratio above 1 means you’re in good territory and below 1 means you may need to make some changes.
+In this formula, you can also include expected income as you’re probably paying bills out of net income instead of savings.
+In general, having a ratio of 1 means you’re in a good territory and below 1 means you may need to make some changes.